OpenEvalProject/evals/manuscripts/elife-56603/v2/manuscript.md

 Temporal decoding consists in fitting a series of decoders at each time sample independently, across all 306 MEG sensors.
 This analysis results in a decoding time course that indicates when a feature can be linearly decoded from MEG signals.
 These decoding time courses were then passed to cluster-corrected second-level statistics across subjects.

-Temporal generalization (TG) consists in testing whether a temporal decoder fit on a training set at time t can decode a testing set at time t′ (King and Dehaene, 2014b).
+Temporal generalization (TG) consists in testing whether a temporal decoder fit on a training set at time t can decode a testing set at time $t^{′}$ (King and Dehaene, 2014b).
 TG can be summarized with a square training time × testing time decoding matrix.
 To quantify the stability of neural representations, we measured the duration of above-chance generalization of each temporal decoder.
 To quantify the dynamics of neural representations, we compared the mean duration of above-chance generalization across temporal decoders to the duration of above-chance temporal decoding (i.e. the diagonal of the matrix versus its rows).
 These two metrics were assessed within each subject and tested with second-level statistics across subjects.

-## Permutation cluster test
+### Permutation cluster test

 To evaluate the statistical significance of the univariate and multivariate analyses, we used a one-sample permutation cluster test as implemented in MNE-Python (Gramfort et al., 2014).
 We use the default parameters of the ‘spatio temporal cluster one sample test’ from mne version 0.17.1.

 First we center the data around the theoretical chance level (e.g. 0.5 for AUC, 0 for Spearman correlation or beta coefficient).
 A one-sample t-test is performed at each location in time and space.
 Then, spatio-temporally adjacent data-points are clustered based on a cluster-forming threshold of p<0.05.
 The test statistic for each cluster is the sum of the t-values across time and space.
 Randomized data are generated with random sign flips, and a new set of clusters are formed.
 The null distribution is created based on the summed t-values that are generated from 5000 random permutations of the data.
 This analysis follows Maris and Oostenveld, 2007.

-## Linear versus categorical
+### Linear versus categorical

-To test whether neural representations varied as a function of (i) reaction times (RTs, split into four quantiles), (ii) sensory evidence (i.e. the extent to which the stimulus objectively corresponds to a letter) and (iii) motor evidence (i.e. whether the stimulus should have led to the left button press), we analyzed the extent to which decoders’ predictions covaried with each of these three variables z: (7)f⁢(z,βT⁢X)where f is a linear or a sigmoidal model, X is the multivariate brain response and β is the decoder’s coefficient fit with cross-validation.
+To test whether neural representations varied as a function of (i) reaction times (RTs, split into four quantiles), (ii) sensory evidence (i.e. the extent to which the stimulus objectively corresponds to a letter) and (iii) motor evidence (i.e. whether the stimulus should have led to the left button press), we analyzed the extent to which decoders’ predictions covaried with each of these three variables z:

+$$
+f⁢(z,\beta^{T}⁢X)
+$$

+where f is a linear or a sigmoidal model, X is the multivariate brain response and β is the decoder’s coefficient fit with cross-validation.

-## Statistics
+### Statistics

 Univariate, decoding and TG models were fit within subjects, and tested across subjects.
 In case of repeated estimates (e.g. temporal decoding is repeated at each time sample), statistics derived from non-parametric cluster-testing with 10,000 permutations across subjects with MNE-Python’s default parameters (Gramfort et al., 2014).

-## Simulations
+#### Simulations

+To formalize how distinct neural architectures lead to distinct spatio-temporal dynamics, we modeled discrete linear dynamical systems forced with a transient input U. Specifically:

+$$
+X_{t+1}=A⁢X_{t}+B⁢U_{t}
+$$

-To formalize how distinct neural architectures lead to distinct spatio-temporal dynamics, we modeled discrete linear dynamical systems forced with a transient input U. Specifically:(8)Xt+1=A⁢Xt+B⁢Utwhere X is a multidimensional times series (i.e. neurons x time), A is the architecture, and corresponds to square connectivity matrix (i.e. neurons x neurons), B is an input connectivity matrix (i.e. inputs x neurons), and U is the input vector.
+where X is a multidimensional times series (i.e. neurons x time), A is the architecture, and corresponds to square connectivity matrix (i.e. neurons x neurons), B is an input connectivity matrix (i.e. inputs x neurons), and U is the input vector.

 Distinct architectures differ in the way units are connected with one another.
 For simplicity purposes, we order units in the A matrix such that their row index correspond to their hierarchical levels.